Information for Hampton Roads Residents

 Saturday 9 a.m. - 7 p.m.

 Our physicians live our values of excellence, integrity, service and teamwork to create patient-centered quality care for the patients we serve.

 MedlinePlus, National Library of Medicine’s and the National Institutes of Health’s (NIH) consumer health database featuring extensive information from trusted sources on over 700 diseases and conditions.

-The Consumer and Patient Health Section (CAPHIS) of the Medical Library Association (MLA) has selected their top 100 consumer health Web sites.
+The Consumer and Patient Health Information Section (CAPHIS) of the Medical Library Association (MLA) has selected their top 100 consumer health web sites.

 Since 1997, healthfinder® has been recognized as a key resource for finding the best government and nonprofit health and human services information on the Internet.
 It comes from the US Department of Health and Human Services.

 The National Library of Medicine (NLM) has created a website aimed at the public featuring MedlinePlus, current health news, online exhibitions, and reliable health information from NLM.

 National Institutes of Health's (NIH) consumer health portal allows you to search by health topic or browse by category.

 The National Institutes of Health (NIH) and the National Library of Medicine (NLM) provide information about federally and privately supported clinical research trials’ purpose, who may participate, locations, and phone numbers for more details.